fbacher/xbmc/README UNICODE.md

 ## Major Changes.

-### Unicode

-Almost all of the code which interacts directly with the ICU library is contained in utils/Unicode.
-It attempts to isolate ICU from the rest of the code.
-There are several cases in which another new class, UnicodeUtils, access ICU classes, but with only several other exceptions, UnicodeUtils is the only one that does.

 ### UnicodeUtils

-With all of the changes, many which, to varying degrees, alter the existing API behavior, I have moved all of the changed apis to a new class, UnicodeUtils.
+With all of the changes, many which, to varying degrees, alter the existing API behavior, I have moved all of the changed apis from StringUtils to a new class, UnicodeUtils.
 This allows more latitude in changing the api, including bringing into conformance with Kodi coding guidelines.

+Another class, Unicode, discussed after UnicodeUtils, is responsible for interacting with the icu library.
+It hides almost all ICU functions from the rest of the code.
+UnicodeUtils sits on top of Unicode.

 Many StringUtils functions now use Unicode and moved to UnicodeUtils.
 I left functions that appeared to work ok or that I did not understand very well alone.
 Several functions were converted to Unicode, but some arguments are restricted to ASCII.
 This was done for practical reasons because changing would require changing the API.
 Further, searches through code revealed no cases where non-ASCII was passed.
 Added WARNING if arguments were non-ASCII.